 In addition to covering state and Hartford city politics, Jeff covered the December 2012 Newtown shootings and the stories that followed.
 In 2012, Jeff was selected by NPR and Kaiser Health News for their joint Health Care In The States project.
 Much of his reporting has aired nationally on NPR.
 As news director, Jeff began The Island Next Door -- Puerto Rico and Connecticut After Hurricane Maria, which has won several awards, including one national and two regional Edward R. Murrow awards.

-Before working at WNPR, Jeff worked as the city reporter for The Record-Journal in Meriden, Conn. before moving to The Hartford Courant, where he won a National Headliner Award for a Northeast Magazine story about the ostracized widow of the state's first casualty in Iraq; wrote about his post-Katrina, flooded out home in New Orleans; and was part of a team of reporters that broke the stories of alleged corruption at Hartford City Hall that led to the arrest of the city’s mayor.
+Jeff began as a reporter for The Record-Journal in Meriden, Conn. before moving to The Hartford Courant, where he won a National Headliner Award for a story about the ostracized widow of the state's first casualty in Iraq; wrote about his post-Katrina home in New Orleans; and was part of a team that broke stories of alleged corruption at Hartford City Hall that led to the arrest of the city’s mayor.
 His work has also appeared in The New York Times.

 Jeff lives with his wife and two daughters, whose haircutting incident brought the family more notoriety than journalism ever will.
 He's written two children's books, and he likes hiking, whitewater kayaking, napping outside, and making bread and wine.